Multi-Purchase Behavior: Modeling, Estimation and Optimization: Introduction

-This work is one of the first attempts focused on optimizing revenue for multi-purchase choice models, allowing us to make a link between the model and the revenue gains that it allows.
-Most prior work, especially in the marketing literature, has not be able to establish this this, understandably due to complexity of the revenue optimization problems involved.
-In particular, assuming that each customer has a distinct \bmvlk \ model associated with them, we develop an iterative binary search based optimization scheme for computing approximately revenue optimal recommendations, while balancing its computational time and solution quality.
+This work is one of the first attempts focused on optimizing revenue for multi-purchase choice models, allowing us to make a link between the model and the expected revenue gains that it allows.
+Most prior work, especially in the marketing literature, has not been able to establish this, understandably due to complexity of the optimization problems involved.
+In particular, assuming that each customer has a distinct \bmvlk \ model associated with them, we develop an iterative binary search based optimization scheme for computing approximately revenue optimal recommendations, while balancing its computational time and solution quality (extending a similar idea for MNL by~\cite{sinha2017optimizing}).
 We complement this by deriving several structural results about the optimal solution that help efficiently explore the search space, as well as by establishing the hardness of the problem (showing that it is indeed NP-complete when $K=2$, compared to linear time when $K=1$).
-The structural results allow our algorithms to determine if a product is part of the optimal solution or not with certainty in constant time, which allows us to work with smaller problem instances computationally.
-The binary search based algorithm solves a quadratic unconstrained binary optimization problem in each comparison step (we show how to solve this practically using state of the art heuristic approximation techniques as well).
-Our approach is compared against a mixed integer programming benchmark, a natural greedy approach that extends the \adxopt~ algorithm developed for the MNL single-choice model ~\citep{jagabathula2014assortment} and the revenue-ordered heuristic among others.
+The structural results allow our algorithm to determine if a product is part of the optimal solution or not with certainty in constant time, which allows us to work with smaller problem instances computationally.
+Our algorithm solves a quadratic unconstrained binary optimization (QUBO) problem in each comparison step (we show how to solve this practically using state of the art heuristic approximation techniques as well).
+Our approach is compared against a mixed integer programming benchmark, a natural greedy approach that extends the \adxopt~algorithm developed for the MNL single-choice model ~\citep{jagabathula2014assortment} and the revenue-ordered heuristic, among others.
 We also shed light on the properties of the solutions obtained using these benchmarks and when they perform optimally.
 Our solution to the revenue optimal recommendation problem is one of the first that is also practical and scalable for this class of models.
-The operational value of our algorithms is that they allow practitioners to capture additional revenue by being able to compute near optimal highly relevant recommendations at scale, hence minimizing the impact on customer disengagement due to computational delays that is typically observed in online platforms~\citep{speed}.
-Along the way, we also make progress on the theoretical and computational tractability of recommendation set optimization under another natural multi-choice model proposed in ~\citep{benson2018discrete}, and illustrate how the \bmvlk \ model and recommendations based on it provide superior performance.
-Our empirical results on multiple real world datasets strongly support the possibility of real-time personalization that captures rich multi-purchase choice behavior.
-Table \ref{table:summary} outlines the list of our results and algorithmic techniques.
+The operational value of our algorithm is that it allows practitioners to capture additional revenue by being able to compute near optimal highly relevant recommendations at scale, hence minimizing the impact on customer disengagement due to computational delays that is typically observed in online platforms~\citep{speed}.
+Along the way, we also make progress on the theoretical and computational tractability of recommendation set optimization under another natural multi-choice model proposed by \cite{benson2018discrete}, and illustrate how the \bmvlk \ model and recommendations based on it provide superior performance.
+Table \ref{table:summary} outlines the list of models/algorithmic techniques developed in this work.